 While it’s entirely possible for Mac users to run Windows apps on macOS, believe it or not, Windows users could actually do the opposite — running entire macOS and apps in Windows with a pretty rock-solid software, meet VMware Workstation Player.
 There are VMware Workstation and VMware Player version of the VMware.
 While the price is the most important part, but if you use the VMware Player mode, you’ll use it for free.

 What VMware actually does is, it utilizes the power of virtual machines to let you try different operating systems within the Windows.
 For some quick background, virtual machines are a sandboxed separate environment with its own virtual hardware that allow you play with different operating systems within your working OS.
-The machines will run through the app and process in a window typically like other programs.
-There’s no doubt in you could entirely run operating system specifically Catalina.
+There’s no doubt in you could entirely run the operating system specifically Catalina.

 In order to install, you’ll certainly need the macOS Catalina image.
 But that doesn’t mean downloading macOS Catalina from the Apple beta program or from App Store when it’s released.
 Even if you do that and try installing macOS Catalina on VMware, you’ll end up without proceeding.
 In this case, we’ve created and configured the macOS Catalina VMware image specifically for VMware which ends up with the file extension .vmdk.
 All you’ve to do is download the image and extract it.